MRI of the Abdomen

 MRI of the Bowel

 Although CT scanning has been the cross-sectional technique historically used in work up of bowel related problems, MRI has been making advances in bowel imaging.
 This relies on new fast imaging sequences, combined with the soft tissue contrast superiority of MRI.
-Bowel wall inflammation and thickening is now easily detected on MRI studies called MR enterograms, and can help in evaluating the extent of diseases such as Crohn's disease or ulcerative colitis.
+Bowel wall inflammation and thickening is now easily detected on MRI studies called MR enterograms, and can help in evaluating the extent of diseases such as Crohn disease, ulcerative colitis, and other abnormalities.